Skip to content

 Use Bathing Aids

 Areas of the body that notoriously collect sweat and dirt are also typically areas that are hard to reach, such as the back, feet, and armpits.
-Eliminate bending and twisting all together and avoid injury due to slipping or tweaking your body, by using a long handled sponge or loofah.
+Eliminate bending and twisting to avoid injury due to slipping or tweaking your body by using a long-handled sponge or loofah.

 A foot scrubber is another great tool that attaches to the shower or tub floor with suction cups.
 It eliminates having to bend down or balance on one foot to clean your feet.